 Are Heated Garage Floors Safe?

 Yes.
 Radiant floor heating is safe to use, even in areas that may contain flammables.
 Since the heat source is isolated under concrete, it can never become hot enough to become dangerous.
+This also means you can paint a concrete floor with radiant floor heating.
 In terms of fire hazards, radiant floor heating is no more dangerous to use than any other electrical appliance.

 Pros and Cons of Radiant Floor Heating in a Garage